Breadboarding, shaping, slicing, and steelthreading solutions with AI agents

 Constraints and requirements

 To untangle this mess, we will use this skill by Ryan Singer to decouple the problem, the outcome expected, and the requirements.
-The skill calls this as “R” for reference, and also further classifies them into “must-haves” or “core goals” which are very neat labels to add to these requirements.
+The skill calls this “R” for reference, and also further classifies them into “must-haves” or “core goals” which are very neat labels to add to these requirements.

 eg of a requirements output: